 These talks come at an especially volatile time on the world energy scene.
-Many countries fear that the supply of oil from Iran—given the unpredictability of Iranian President Mahmoud Ahmadinejad—will soon become unreliable.
+Many countries fear that Iran’s oil supply—given the unpredictability of Iranian President Mahmoud Ahmadinejad—will soon become unreliable.
 Thus, one result of his nuclear standoff with the Western world is a tidal wave of new energy agreements.
 Russia also alarmed many nations when it temporarily stopped gas shipments through the Ukraine.
-Setting up stable energy supplies is a primary focus for many countries—especially those highly dependent on imported oil like China and India.
+Setting up stable energy supplies is a primary focus for many countries—especially those like China and India.

 India’s reasons for wanting to do business with the Chinese are obvious.
-India was recently outmaneuvered by Chinese companies in its attempts to acquire oil fields in Angola, Nigeria, Kazakhstan and Ecuador.
-As analysts at Stratfor said, with Chinese companies consistently outbidding their Indian counterparts, India approaches these negotiations “with the desperation of a player that knows it has no options” (January 12).
+China recently outmaneuvered India’s attempts to acquire oil fields in Angola, Nigeria, Kazakhstan and Ecuador.
+As analysts at Stratfor said, with Chinese companies consistently outbidding their Indian counterparts, India approaches these negotiations “with the desperation of a player that knows it has no options” (ibid.).

-While these deals will gain political points with New Delhi, China will also “bolster its regional image as a cooperative and caring neighbor” (ibid.).
-Rather than appearing as an economic juggernaut that could crush Indian competition, China is representing itself as a friend—not only to India, but to the entire region.
-China is actively working to lead the Asian economic community and to create a free-trade zone through asean (Association of Southeast Asian Nations).
+While these deals will gain it political points with New Delhi, China will also “bolster its regional image as a cooperative and caring neighbor” (ibid.).
+Rather than appearing as an economic juggernaut that could crush Indian competition, China is now casting itself as a friend—not only to India, but to the entire region.
+Beijing is actively working to lead the Asian economic community and to create a free-trade zone through asean (Association of Southeast Asian Nations).

 As a first step, India’s Oil and Natural Gas Corp. and state-owned China National Petroleum Corp. have jointly purchased a Syrian oil field.
 India’s Aiyar pointed to this deal as a model for future cooperation between the two governments.

-The Trumpet has long predicted that relations between China and its neighbors will improve.
+The Trumpet has long forecast that relations between China and its neighbors will improve.
 Bible prophecy tells us that Asia will align both politically and militarily; in fact, Bible prophecy shows that this region will form the most powerful army in history—200 million soldiers!
+(Revelation 9:16).

-To learn about this scriptural forecast and study where world events within Asia are headed, please request Russia and China in Prophecy. ▪
+To learn about this scriptural forecast and to study where Asia is headed, please request our free booklet Russia and China in Prophecy.